srichunchu/Large-Data-Related-Questions/README.md

 # Large-Data-Related-Questions

-Given a text file of size say 100GB?
+**Given a text file of size say 100GB?
 Task is to find first non repeating word in this file?
-constraints: You can traverse the file only once.
+constraints: You can traverse the file only once.**

+**Approach - 1:**

 1. Read the file in chunks (either by number of rows OR bytes)